leegohi/yoro/README.md

 - **2019.names** ：copy from ./2019.names contains the classes，it is just a txt file，each line put one label.

-- **backup** ：when training the darknet put it weight file to it
+- **backup** ：when we are training,the darknet puts it weight file to it

 - **exclude** ： useless image，ignore

-- **train.data** : the file tell darknet where the train image,test image,classes count,classes file,backup folder are
+- **train.data** : the file tells darknet where the train image,test image,classes count,classes file and backup folder are

 - **voc** : collect the .xml voc file